 The June 2023 update for ArcGIS Experience Builder includes major performance enhancements for the Map widget.
 The widget is now capable of truly synchronized extent changes, which include camera rotation and tilt.

 Why sync maps?

 To compare two maps of the same place.
 Digital maps often have a user interface that allows two or more maps to share the screen and interact.
-Creative examples of comparison apps include the Boston Public Library’s Atlascope, which lets you view historic urban atlases next to modern road maps, and Esri’s Sentinal-2 Land Cover Explorer, which lets you view land cover changes over time using a swipe tool.
+Creative examples of comparison apps include the Boston Public Library’s Atlascope, which lets you view historic urban atlases next to modern road maps, and Esri’s Sentinel-2 Land Cover Explorer, which lets you view land cover changes over time using a swipe tool.